A property of trivalent graphs related to equidissections: Introduction

-\begin{nonumtheorem} [The Rational Stein's Conjecture] It is not possible to cut a balanced polygon into an odd number of triangles having equal areas in a way that all the rectangular coordinates of the triangles are rational numbers. \end{nonumtheorem}
+Theorem \ref{MainTheorem} is a result of our attempts to understand the proof of Monsky's theorem (\cite{Mon70}), which states that a square cannot be dissected into an odd number of triangles of equal area.
+Here a dissection of a simply connected polygon $P$ is a finite set of triangles with disjoint interiors that cover $P$.
+Monsky's theorem is known for its elegant proof which uses a $2$-adic valuation and Sperner's lemma.
+Later Monsky proved a much more difficult result: the same statement holds for any centrally-symmetric polygon (\cite{Mon90}).

-Note that a polygon, obtained by unfolding a flat orientable surfaces, is balanced, so it is possible to formulate the statement above for flat surfaces.
+Stein conjectured (\cite{Ste00}) that a similar statement holds for a broader class of polygons, which he called special.
+Consider a simply-connected polygon $P$ and fix an orientation of its boundary; each side of $P$ determines a vector in $\mathbb{R}^2$.
+The polygon $P$ is said to be {\it special} if, for every line $l$, the sum of the vectors corresponding to the sides of $P$ that are parallel to $l$ is zero.
+Stein conjectured that a special polygon cannot be dissected into an odd number of triangles of equal area.
+We prove that conjecture under an additional rationality assumption:

-Several special cases of this theorem were known before.
-For centrally-symmetric polygon similar statement was conjectured by Stein and proved by Monsky in 1990 \cite{Mo2}.
-In \cite{St3} Stein proved that a polyomino\footnote{By \textit{polyomino} we mean a finite union of squares of area $1$ with integer coordinates of vertices.} of an odd area can not be cut into an odd number of triangles of equal areas, and in 2002 Praton \cite{Pr1} proved the same for an even-area polyomino.
+\begin{theorem}[Stein's conjecture for rational dissections] A special polygon $P\subseteq \mathbb{R}^2$ cannot be dissected into an odd number of triangles of equal area in such a way that all coordinates of the vertices of the triangles in the dissection are rational numbers. \end{theorem}